probot/stale/README.md

 # closeComment: >
 #   Your comment here.

+# Comment to post when locking a stale Issue or Pull Request.
+# lockComment: >
+#   Your comment here.

 # Limit the number of actions per hour, from 1-30.
 Default is 30
 limitPerRun: 30